Say what you mean, but don’t say it mean.

 At this point people will often ask, “But what if the problem really is the person?
 What if they really are a jerk and the problem is them?”
 I sympathize.
 The fact is, jerks do exist, and they are frustrating.
 Very frustrating.
 At the same time, I would humbly suggest that the overwhelming majority of people are not jerks.
 No one lives in a vacuum; if someone is behaving in jerk-like fashion, we can usually find an external circumstance that can be addressed more safely, rather than going after the individual.
 Just because a person is not behaving in the best way at that particular moment, does not mean they are that kind of person.
 Despite our genuine best efforts, people do jerk-y things all the time, but rarely is a person jerk-ish to their very core.

 Disagreement in the workplace, and in life, is unavoidable.
 In reality, we wouldn’t want to avoid such conversations even if we could.
 Disagreement is the sweet, sweet manure in which the most colorful flowers bloom.
 If we can focus on addressing the issue rather than attacking the individual, our conversations will feel filled with fertilizer rather than covered in crap.

 - Who do you have difficulty getting along with at work?
 Think back on your previous conversations with those people; what unhealthy communication patterns do you see consistently repeated?
 While you cannot control how the other person speaks with you, you can control how you speak with them.
 What could you do to break those unhealthy cycles of conversation?

 - People tend to have specific topics that fire up their amygdala more often than others.
 What topics lead you toward more aggressive language?
 Are there any situations (like driving) that trigger you more than others?
-In the future, what can you do to channel your wrath into effective solutions rather than personal attacks?
+In the future, what can you do to channel your wrath into effective solutions rather than attacking the person?

 - Some of the hardest conversations require that we keep our cool while others have lost theirs.
-What can you do to focus on the issues even if others attack you personally?
+What can you do to focus on the issues even if others are attacking you personally?